AmrBoghdady74/Rental-Bikes-Analysis/README.md

 10- registered number of registered user rentals initiated 11- count number of total rentals

-NOTE: I put some assumptions to get this scenario full.
+NOTE: I did some changes based on self assumptions to get this scenario full.